Robin McCall: Career

-McCall began competing in the NASCAR Winston Cup Series (today the Sprint Cup Series) in 1982, driving the No. 5 Jim Stacy Racing Buick.
+McCall began competing in the NASCAR Winston Cup Series (today the NASCAR Cup Series) in 1982, driving the No. 5 Jim Stacy Racing Buick.
 Jim Stacy, a former stock car driver, offered her a test in his car after he saw her compete at New Smyrna Speedway and McCall later signed a five-year contract at Daytona International Speedway in February that year.
 It was planned that she would enter five races in 1982, and Stacy along with co-owner Robert Harrington and McCall's father elected not to enter her in the Firecracker 400 as they felt she needed more experience.
 In the first race McCall entered (at Charlotte Motor Speedway), she failed to qualify after the qualifier was rained out.
 Three races later, McCall made the field by starting 29th for the Gabriel 400 at Michigan International Speedway, making her the youngest woman to qualify for a NASCAR Cup Series race at the age of 18.
 In the race, she retired due to an engine failure.
 McCall started her second race five events later but crashed out, and failed to qualify for the second race at Charlotte Motor Speedway.
 Afterward, she was affected with financial difficulties and dropped out of the series.

 She switched to racing on short and dirt tracks in Late Model Stock Cars before she went into road course racing.
 McCall drove in the IMSA GT Championship in 1984, and her finish in the series with a second-place.
 She was voted the IMSA GT Championship rookie of the year.
 In 1985, she competed in the 24 Hours of Daytona.
 That same year, she married fellow race car driver Wally Dallenbach Jr. having known him for one year.
 With him, she has three children (Jake, Wyatt, and Kate).
 She took part in the One Lap of America Rally in 1986 and 1987, and later worked as a pace car driver in the Indy Car World Series between 1995 and 1998.
 She currently works as a driving instructor for automobile manufacturers in driving events, and co-authored a book Portrait of NASCAR.
 McCall also competes in trap shooting events and acts as a Precision/Stunt Driver in films and commercials.